dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 ### Option 3: Be smart. :)

-Deep discussion around the problems with the above approach led the WG to come up with a tweak to the core idea it has, to ideally leverage nearly all its benefits, while curtailing its drawbacks.
+Deep discussion around the problems with Option 2 led the WG to come up with a tweak to the core idea it has, to ideally leverage nearly all its benefits, while curtailing its drawbacks.

 First, it's important to look at the surface area of the read-only interfaces `IEnumerable<T>/IReadOnlyCollection<T>/IReadOnlyList<T>` and see that it is *entirely*: